UK public sector contractor Kier cuts pay for 6,500 employees

-March 30 (Reuters) - British contractor Kier Group will cut wages for about 6,500 employees, including executives and board members, by between 7.5% and 25% for the three months beginning April, it said on Monday.
+(Reuters) - British contractor Kier Group (KIE.L) will cut wages for about 6,500 employees, including executives and board members, by between 7.5% and 25% for the three months beginning April, it said on Monday.

 The builder, which works mostly for government, constructing schools, hospitals and other infrastructure, also said about 80% of its sites remain operational and that it had credit facilities worth 910 million pounds versus average net debt of 395 million pounds in the six months to the end of December.